persadha/practicum100_portfolios/Business Analysis/README.md

 discussed earlier.
 Toward the end of the year, the number of visitors increased.
 The graphs peaked in November 2017, where Black Friday takes place.

+One user maight have more than one session.
+We need to count how many sessions are there per day

+One importaant metric to find out is how often do users come back?

+####		Sales
+    * 		When do people start buying?
+(In KPI analysis, we're usually interested in knowing the time that elapses between registration and conversion — when the user becomes a customer.
+For example, if registration and the first purchase occur on the same day, the user might fall into category Conversion 0d.
+If the first purchase happens the next day, it will be Conversion 1d.
+You can use any approach that lets you compare the conversions of different cohorts, so that you can determine which cohort, or marketing channel, is most effective.)
+    * 		How many orders do they make during a given period of time?
+    * 		What is the average purchase size?
+    * 		How much money do they bring?
+(LTV)

+####		Marketing
+    * 		How much money was spent?
+Overall/per source/over time
+    * 		How much did customer acquisition from each of the sources cost?
+    * 		How worthwhile where the investments?
+(ROI)
+*
+Plot graphs to display how these metrics differ for various devices and ad sources and how they change in time.

+Step 3.
+Write a conclusion: advise marketing experts how much money to invest and where.
+What sources/platforms would you recommend?
+Back up your choice: what metrics did you focus on?
+Why?
+What conclusions did you draw after finding the metric values?

 #### Sticky Factor per Week
 ```python
 # Merging dau with wau